 - 8. Thesis/Creative Component Research.
 Upon successful defense of the research proposal, students proceed with their research under the direct supervision of the research chair/advisor with guidance and input from committee members as appropriate/necessary.
 Thesis students must complete 6 credit hours of GEOG 5000 (with grades of 'SR') during this process.
 Students may wind up taking more than 6 hours of GEOG 5000 during their careers, but only 6 hours may be listed on or applied to the POS. - 9.
 Presentation.
 Students must consult with their committees to plan a formal presentation of research results at an acceptable professional venue (see Presentation Requirement earlier in this document).
 Students may not officially complete their presentation requirement before the successful defense of the proposal, and the research must be complete or nearly so to satisfy this requirement. - 10.
 Application for Degree.
 At time of enrollment for the term in which the student expects to graduate, students must ensure that the POS is up-to-date, a Graduation Clearance has been filed with the Graduate College, and a "Diploma Application" has been made online to the Registrar through the Student Information System (SIS). - 11.
 Draft of thesis submitted to Graduate College by due date.
 The student must submit a draft of the thesis to the Graduate College for format review (not required for Creative Components).
-The student's advisor must sign the thesis draft before the Graduate College will review it.
-A format review workshop routinely offered by the Graduate College also fulfills this requirement. - 12.
+A format review workshop (or online video) offered by the Graduate College fulfills this requirement. - 12.
 Final Oral Examination.
 Students must successfully complete a defense of the thesis or creative component.